Mars Habitat

 Design an analog for a Mars habitat which accommodates a crew of 4 for long-duration missions (months to years), to be constructed in Iceland, to meet the needs of Iceland Space Agency.
 The habitat should closely represent a Martian habitat with as few differences as possible, given that it will be used here on Earth for terrestrial analog studies.

-This project was a part of a 15-person group project in RISD’s Design for Extreme Environments class, funded through the Rhode Island Space Grant.
+This project was a part of a 15-person group project (9 weeks) in RISD’s Design for Extreme Environments class, funded through the Rhode Island Space Grant.
 Unless otherwise specified in captions, all work shown is my own or work I contributed to in a substantive manner.

 Most of my work was within a subteam focused on the design of the crew quarters module.